appsmithorg/appsmith/contributions/ClientSetup.md

     🎉 Your Appsmith client is now running on https://dev.appsmith.com.

-    This URL must be opened with https and not have port 3000 in it.
+    URLs must be opened with https instead of port 3000.

 #### Note: